This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 2) Eggs: Once I learned eggs feed viruses and promote cysts, tumors, and calcifications, I made sure eggs were not in any food or treats. *Taking them out of my diet also stopped my mysterious knee pain that grew up into my thighs.

-3) Grains: Going Grain-free can be beneficial to all dogs but especially for dogs dealing with benign tumors, dog eczema, and Spondylosis.
+3) Grains: Going grain-free can be beneficial to all dogs but especially for dogs dealing with benign tumors, dog eczema, and Spondylosis.
 Why?
 Many grains, such as wheat, are no longer the same grains from decades ago.
-Today’s wheat is often referred to as “frakenwheat” and is a contributing factor to gut health issues such as IBS or colitis.
+Today’s wheat is often referred to as “frakenwheat” and is a contributing factor to gut health issues such as IBS or colitis and may be GMO.

-1) Celery assists kidneys, flushes the liver, helps with acid reflux, heartburn, high blood pressure, blurry eyes, and it reduces lipomas and cysts.
+1) Celery: assists the kidneys, flushes the liver, and helps with acid reflux, heartburn, high blood pressure, and blurry eyes.
+Also, celery reduces lipomas and cysts.

-2) Wild blueberries: I covered this amazing fruit in my dog cancer blog and it is worth repeating again since it will also help with lipomas!
-These berries are little powerhouses that have the capability to repair cells and are great for eye health.
+2) Wild blueberries: I covered this amazing fruit in my dog cancer blog and it is worth repeating again since it will also help with lipoma!
+Wild blueberries, not regular blueberries, are in my top dog lipoma foods because they are little powerhouses that have the capability to repair cells and are great for eye health.
 If you can’t find wild blueberries, you can use this blueberry powder.

 Fruit Tips: If your dog is not good at keeping food in their bowl, stick them in the blender to make a smoothie for your dog to lick it up.
 Additionally, keep fruit separate from protein for the best results.
 Fruit 1 hour before protein or 2 hours after protein.

-3) Raspberries prevent benign growths and malignant tumors.
+3) Raspberries are among my top dog lipoma foods because they prevent benign growth and malignant tumors.

-4) Sweet potatoes are anti-cancerous, great for digestive disorders, and they help relax nerves and muscles.
+4) Sweet potatoes are anti-cancerous, great for digestive disorders, and help relax nerves and muscles.

 5 Herbs and spices that help fight canine benign tumors

-2) Burdock root has anti-tumor properties, is a top cancer remedy being as it stops cells from metastasizing and is an ingredient in Essiac tea.
-It also helps with skin issues like eczema, is an effective painkiller, is anti-inflammatory and helps with urinary and bladder infections.
+2) Burdock root has anti-tumor properties, is a top cancer remedy as it stops cells from metastasizing, and is an ingredient in Essiac tea.
+It also helps with skin issues like eczema, is an effective painkiller, is anti-inflammatory, and helps with urinary and bladder infections.
 This herbal remedy is similar to essaic with one exception.
 The traditional recipe includes Turkish rhubarb whereas this herbal remedy has Organic Chinese Rhubarb.

-3) Turmeric dosage, additional benefits, and any contraindications are explained in my dog cancer blog. *Please note, dogs who “run hot” may be better off NOT taking turmeric.
+3) Turmeric is often in the list of top dog lipoma foods.
+Dosage, additional benefits, and any contraindications are explained in my dog cancer blog. *Please note, dogs who “run hot” may be better off NOT taking turmeric.
 Instead, Violet is an alternative to combat inflammation and lipomas since it will have a cooling effect on “hot” dogs.

 4) Parsley neutralizes acidity in the body, fights multiple myeloma, is great for your eyes, is helpful in preventing tooth decay, removes herbicides, removes pesticides, and will counteract grains.
 This organic dog supplement contains BOTH herbs #3 and #4!

-3) Vegetables: There has been some information claiming cruciferous veggies like broccoli are goitrogenic but one of my trusted sources says no. There are some pet cancer diets that use this vegetable as one of the main veggies in their pre-made meals.
-A few other vegetable choices are leafy greens like kale or spinach and another favorite is a sweet potato.
+3) Vegetables: There has been some information claiming cruciferous veggies like broccoli are goitrogenic but one of my trusted sources says no. There are some pet-cancer diets that use this vegetable as one of the main veggies in their pre-made meals.
+Another favorite is a sweet potato.
+A few other vegetable choices are leafy greens like kale or spinach which are best left raw vs. cooked according to Medical Medium.
+Finally, avoid GMO foods such as corn and canola oil.